Estimation of Dynamical Systems in Noisy Conditions and with Constraints: Introduction

 The problems of prediction, filtering and smoothing involve estimating states of a dynamical system based on noisy measurements of the system.
 In prediction the goal is to predict state of the system at a future time without knowledge of the future measurements.
 In filtering, the goal is to estimate the current state of the system using all the past measurements while in smoothing one estimates both the current and past states of the system.
 When the dynamical system is linear and known, Kalman Bucy estimation framework, also sometimes described as $\mathcal{H}_2$ framework, provides optimal way to estimate states of the system when the power spectrum density of the noises and disturbances is known (\cite{anderson} and \cite{meditch}).
 Kalman-Bucy framework also has certain optimal worst case properties.
 For example Krener (\cite{krener}) showed that Kalman-Bucy filter is a minimax filter with quadratic norm of exogenous signals.

 In some applications such as in finance, the data can be very noisy and unpredictable with unstable statistical properties of the exogenous signals/noises.
 For such situations when there is less information about noises, worst case approaches such as $\mathcal{H}_\infty$ have been proposed (see for example \cite{grimble}, \cite{nag1} and \cite{shaked}).
 Nagpal and Khargonekar (\cite{nag1}) showed that the optimal fixed interval $\mathcal{H}_2$ smoother is also the optimal smoother for the worst-case $\mathcal{H}_\infty$ criteria.
-In presence of outliers and uncertainty about statistical properties of noises and disturbances, other loss functions such as Huber have also been proposed (see for example (\cite{durovic}).

-The $\epsilon$-insensitive loss function considered in this paper was introduced by Vapnik and coworkers (see for example (\cite{vapnik1}) and (\cite{vapnik2})) for Support Vector Machine (SVM) algorithms in machine learning and regression.
-In SVM learning algorithms the cost function may be linear or quadratic and involve problem specific kernels but the common theme is that one ignores small errors which has been shown to provide more robustness and better generalizability of the algorithms.
-Support vector machines with such loss functions have also been applied in least squares regression and time series analysis (see for example (\cite{rojo}) and (\cite{suykens})).
+The proposed approach here is motivated by the well known $L_2$ worst-case optimality property of fixed interval $\mathcal{H}_2$ smoother (see for example \cite{krener} and \cite{nag1} and described in Lemma \ref{minL2} in the next section).
+Here we extend the $L_2$ cost criteria to two other cost functions which are suitable in presence of noisy measurements and outliers.
+The $\epsilon$-insensitive loss function, one of the two loss functions considered in this paper, was introduced by Vapnik and coworkers (see for example (\cite{vapnik1}) and (\cite{vapnik2})) for Support Vector Machine (SVM) algorithms in machine learning and regression.
+In $\epsilon$-insensitive SVM learning algorithms the cost function may be linear or quadratic and involve problem specific kernels but the common theme is that one ignores small errors which has been shown to provide more robustness and better generalizability of the algorithms.
+Support vector machines with such loss functions have also been applied in least squares regression and time series analysis (see for example (\cite{rojo}), \cite{muller}) and (\cite{suykens})).
+As illustrated in an example presented in Section 4, $\epsilon$-insensitive loss function provides good performance and smoother estimates in presence of both low frequency measurement noises (such as unknown biases) as well as high frequency noises.